Ushisha/yogalab-blog/README.md

 # YogaLab Blog

-This blog is built with Next.js for better server-side rendering and optimal SEO.
+This blog is built with Next.js for better better rendering performance and optimal SEO.
 Also, using Markdown to format postings quick and easy.

 ### Functionalities